 Bill Bryson, Notes from a Small Island, 1995

 No list of travel book recommendations would be complete without an entry from one of the most popular travel writers around, Bill Bryson.
-Bryson's nostalgic travel memoirs have enraptured people for decades; with his cheery prose, laugh-out-loud observations and refreshing perspective, Bryson grants us a unique glimpse into destinations we thought we knew.
-'Notes from a Small Island' was written when Bryson, who is originally from the United States but had lived in the UK for around 20 years with his British wife, decided to move back to the USA.
+Bryson's nostalgic travel memoirs have enraptured people for decades.
+With his cheery prose, laugh-out-loud observations and refreshing perspective, Bryson grants us a unique glimpse into destinations we thought we knew.
+'Notes from a Small Island' was written when Bryson, who's originally from the United States but lived in the UK for around 20 years with his British wife, decided to move back to the USA.
 The book documents his final hurrah, so to speak - a seven-week long exploration of the towns and villages of Britain, undertaken off-season, in October, and carried out mostly by foot and on public transport.
-Bryson explores the four corners of the island with a strange mixture of misanthropy and delight, which makes for a light-hearted and pleasingly unique travel memoir.
-While we had to pick just one for this run-down, we would thoroughly recommend adding any of Bill Bryson's books to your reading list if you're a fan of comforting, witty and observational travelogues.
+Bryson explores the corners of the island with a strange mixture of misanthropy and delight, which makes for a light-hearted and pleasingly unique travel memoir.
+While we had to pick just one for this run-down, we'd recommend adding any of Bill Bryson's books to your reading list if you're a fan of comforting, witty and observational travelogues.

 "Suddenly, in the space of a moment, I realized what it was that I loved about Britain - which is to say, all of it.
 Every last bit of it, good and bad - Marmite, village fetes, country lanes, people saying 'mustn't grumble' and 'I'm terribly sorry but', people apologizing to me when I conk them with a nameless elbow, milk in bottles, beans on toast, haymaking in June, stinging nettles, seaside piers, Ordnance Survey maps, crumpets, hot-water bottles as a necessity, drizzly Sundays - every bit of it."